Skip to content ↓

 Future Opportunities

-good preparation for a wide range of careers, for example; teaching, banking, personnel work, civil service, public affairs and administration and management.
+good preparation for a wide range of careers.
+For example, teaching, banking, personnel work, civil service, public affairs and administration and management.

 What are the entry requirements?